 Brain injury patients often find themselves with significantly reduced communication abilities, perhaps even rendered speechless.
 While the brain has high developmental potential between one to three months after the injury, the amount of physical, occupational, and speech therapy is often limited by the amount that insurance will cover.
 Struggling to communicate on a daily basis also commonly results in feelings of helplessness and depression.
 This project thus aims to address the following primary challenges:

-1. How can we facilitate recovery through mobile technology?
+1. How might we facilitate recovery through mobile technology?

-2. How can we inspire positive mental health among patients in recovery?
+2. How might we inspire positive mental health among patients in recovery?

-solutions: how can we facilitate recovery through mobile technology?
+solutions: how might we facilitate recovery through mobile technology?

 Low cognitive yield.